Brockville (federal electoral district)

 Brockville was a federal electoral district in Ontario, Canada, that was represented in the House of Commons of Canada from 1867 to 1917.
-It was created by the British North America Act of 1867.
+It was created by the British North America Act 1867.

 It consisted initially of the Town of Brockville and the Township of Elizabethtown.
 In 1882, the township of Kitley was added to the riding.
 In 1903, the township of Kitley was removed from the riding, and the townships of Yonge and Escott (Front and Rear), and the village of Athens were added.

 The electoral district was abolished in 1914 when it was merged into Leeds ridings.

+Members of Parliament

+This riding has elected the following members of Parliament: